eduardodelito/Movies/README.md

 # Itunes Movies - Demo App

 Itunes Movies is using Model-View-ViewModel (ie MVVM) template client application architecture with modularised dependencies.
 Used LiveData to ensures UI matches on data state and Data Binding to display the details.
+This is based on the Guide to app architecture article with the androidx package, Kotlin 1.3 and production ready coroutine.
+I use several android architecture components like LiveData, ViewModel ,Room.
+Here are several libraries that i use:

 # Features
- * Display master detail list with (Track Name, Artwork, Price, Genre)
+ * Display list with (Track Name, Artwork, Price, Genre)
  * Display previously visited date.
  * Display last recent search.
  * Swipe screen to refresh list.